Generic Name: Dexamethasone Oral Drops (deks a METH a sone)

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

 - Do not stop taking this medicine (dexamethasone oral drops) all of a sudden without calling your doctor.
-You may have a greater risk of signs of withdrawal.
+You may have a greater risk of side effects.
 If you need to stop this medicine (dexamethasone oral drops), you will want to slowly stop it as ordered by your doctor.

 - You may need to lower how much salt is in your diet and take extra potassium.
 Talk with your doctor.